bafiam/apple-clone/README.md

 # A Clone of Apple Website

 This project consists of building a a webpage using images as a background and adding gradients to elements.
-The goal is to make a clone of old an old version of the [Apple website](https://web.archive.org/web/20140301004610/http://www.apple.com/)webpage.
+The goal is to make a clone of old an old version of the [Apple website](https://web.archive.org/web/20140301004610/http://www.apple.com/) webpage.

 ## Project Description